ConeIce/digitalmag/content/messages/StaffEditor.md

 ideas that can transform the structure of human life.
 It gives me immense pleasure to introduce the first ever magazine of Information Technology Department, Amal Jyothi College of Engineering in the digital format.

-XXXX&#39; provides a platform for our students to express their thoughts on various issues pertaining to academics, society, literature etc. and ignites the minds to generate constructive inputs/ideas to bring all round growth and development.
+ITerno provides a platform for our students to express their thoughts on various issues pertaining to academics, society, literature etc. and ignites the minds to generate constructive inputs/ideas to bring all round growth and development.
 Thus it was our job to ensure inspiring ideas are being brought to the students of IT, by the students of IT itself.
 The spectrum of articles gives us a sense of